Felix-Cau/MovieBooking/README.md

 ## Potential Improvements

-Currently, the business logic is located in the same files as the frontend components, which is suboptimal.
+Currently, the business logic is located in the same files as the frontend components, which is suboptimal and should be broken out and placed in separate services files.
 This was not a requirement for the assignment, but it is something that should ideally have been addressed.